-Data from 2015/2016 showed QOF targets to be similar to local and national averages:
+Data from 2015/2016 showed other QOF targets to be similar to local and national averages:

-Performance for diabetes related indicators were above the Herts Valleys Clinical Commissioning Group (CCG) and national averages.
+Performance for diabetes related indicators was comparable to the Herts Valleys Clinical Commissioning Group (CCG) and national averages.
 For example:

-- For example, the percentage of patients with diabetes, on the register, in whom the last blood glucose reading showed good control in the in the preceding 12 months (01/04/2015 to 31/03/2016), was 86%, compared to the CCG average of 77% and thenational average of 78%.
-Exception reporting for this indicator was 15% compared to a CCG average of 12% and the national average of 13%.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects). - The practice had recently introduced a system to identify pre diabetics who were sent an invitation to meet their GP to discuss their status and possible lifestyle changes including appropriate utilisation of exercise and weight loss programmes.
-All new diabetics had a personalised care plan with agreed goals which were reviewed at six months.
+• For example, the percentage of patients with diabetes, on the register, in whom the last blood glucose reading showed good control in the in the preceding 12 months (01/04/2015 to 31/03/2016), was 86%, compared to the CCG average of 77% and thenational average of 78%.
+Exception reporting for this indicator was 18% compared to a CCG average of 12% and the national average of 13%.
+(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).